Celine Haidar: Injury and rehabilitation

-A video of Haidar unconscious in the street, showing her injuries and a man screaming nearby, went viral on social media in Lebanon.
+A video showing Haidar unconscious and injured after the attack circulated widely on social media in Lebanon.
 Other social media responses included further calls for FIFA to suspend Israel from international football in response to their invasions, which have injured multiple footballers.
-There had been unconfirmed reports on 17 and 18 November that Haidar had fallen into a coma following surgery and then died, with BFA clarifying her condition to the press.
-According to The New York Times, she became "a symbol of the war's destruction".
+Unconfirmed reports on 17 and 18 November claimed that she had died, but BFA clarified that she remained in critical condition.
+According to The New York Times, Haidar became "a symbol of the war's destruction".